 - Close all

-The IA category does not have a precedent and is a new category introduced for the MIPS.
 The IA category is intended to reward clinicians for care focused on coordination, beneficiary engagement, and patient safety.
+Activities include emergency preparedness, addressing health equity, and introducing formal methods of quality improvement.

 - Physicians must do the activity for a minimum of 90 continuous days and up to a full year.